johanley/postscript-notes/README.md

 ## Working with PS as a Programmer
 * Adobe's documentation for the language is robust and authorative
-* it's definitely low-level
+* it's definitely low-level, but it's also not difficult to build on top of it (charts, tables, and so on)
 * it's curt
 * reading it often requires more concentration than is usual for a programming language, because you need to track changes to state over time *in your head*
 * Visual Studio has an [extension for PS](https://marketplace.visualstudio.com/items?itemName=mxschmitt.postscript).
 * There's an [Eclipse-based plug-in](https://marketplace.eclipse.org/content/postscript-development-tools#details)
 * Notepad++ has built-in syntax highlighting for PS
-* debugging PS can be very rudimentary.
+* debugging PS is very rudimentary if you have no help from tools
 * the conversion from PS to PDF for the final output is a non-issue, since it's handled by well-known and stable tools (Ghostscript and Adobe Acrobat/Distiller).
 * there appears to be no significant community of users producing libraries for it
 * there's little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.